U.S. kills Al Qaeda emir Ayman al Zawahiri in drone strike | FDD's Long War Journal

-Al Qaeda emir Ayman Zawahiri was confirmed killed in a U.S. drone strike in Kabul on Sunday in the first air strike conducted in Afghanistan since U.S. forces completely withdrew from country last year.
+Al Qaeda emir Ayman Zawahiri was confirmed killed in a U.S. drone strike in Kabul on Sunday in the first air strike conducted in Afghanistan since U.S. forces completely withdrew from the country last year.
 Zawahiri’s death came less than two weeks after a United Nations report confirmed the Al Qaeda leader to be alive, “communicating freely,” and consulting with the Taliban.

 Zawahiri, 71, was one of the most wanted men in the world as the deputy and then successor to Osama bin Laden.
 Alongside bin Laden, Zawahiri helped plot and execute the 9/11 attacks in New York, Pennsylvania and Washington D.C.
 The United States placed a long-standing $25 million reward for information or intelligence that led to Zawahiri’s capture.